 Myths & Facts of Organ Donation

 Have you had questions about signing up as an organ donor?
-Wondered if it could put your life at risk?
-Been unclear about what being an organ donor means?
+Unclear about what being an organ donor means?

 Get some answers.
 We break down common misconceptions and explain key reasons why people choose to become organ donors in our organ donation infographic.